Stone ruins of Carlow Castle with two large round towers and green bushes at the base.

 Delta Sensory Gardens, Co Carlow Courtesy Failte Ireland

-Just three kilometres north of the centre, Oak Park Forest Park offers 4 km of well‑marked nature trails, colour‑coded loops and fully accessible surfaces.
-The park’s lakes attract swans and ducks, while the surrounding woodlands host beech, oak, Scots pine and silver fir.
-Facilities include a large car park, picnic tables, outdoor exercise equipment and a dedicated bat sanctuary.
-The park won the Royal Dublin Society Irish Forestry Award in 2013.
+Just three kilometres north of the centre, Oak Park offers a structured outdoor experience.
+The trails are clearly marked and fully accessible, making them suitable for families, mobility scooters and dog walkers.
+The lake attracts swans and ducks in spring, while the mixed woodland of beech, oak and Scots pine provides shelter in winter.
+Facilities include a large car park, picnic tables and outdoor exercise equipment.
+The park received the Royal Dublin Society Irish Forestry Award in 2013 for its community and conservation work.

 Duckett’s Grove